plabayo/rama/docs/book/src/dial9.md

 Library code that wants to define its own events alongside rama's pre-defined sets can depend on `dial9-trace-format` directly.

-## Why dial9 fits long-lived L4 proxies particularly well
+## Why dial9 fits long-lived L4 proxies

-The most reliable place where the runtime view matters more than the metrics view is a long-lived L4 proxy: lots of concurrent flows, each one a multi-poll task, with the failure modes that hurt being "this one flow hung for 30 seconds" or "wake-up latency drifted up under load."
-Those are exactly the things conventional metrics aggregate away.
-The runtime trace puts them back into focus.
+Long-lived L4 proxies have many concurrent multi-poll flows; the failure modes that hurt — "this flow hung for 30s", "wake-up latency drifted up under load" — are exactly what metrics aggregate away.

-The transparent-proxy hardening series in `rama-net-apple-networkextension` adds a `flow_id` to every flow's structured `tracing` close event.
-That same `flow_id` shows up in the dial9 events emitted from the engine, so cross-correlating the two — "here is the flow id from the production log; show me its full poll history in dial9-viewer" — becomes the natural debugging workflow.
+`rama-net-apple-networkextension` ships a `flow_id` on both its structured `tracing` close event and its dial9 events, so a flow id from a production log can be looked up directly in dial9-viewer.

 ## Playing with it